stantontcady/psyspy/README.md

 ###Node###
 The most basic component in a PowerPy power network is the node.
 It has many low-level methods that are shared among higher-level objects.
 Additionally, it has two properties: *V* and *theta* which correspond to the voltage magnitude and angle at the node.
 While the *Node* object is the most basic component, it is discussed here strictly to illustrate the hierarchy among the model components in PowerPy and should not be used as a standalone object.

-An example node instantiation is shown below; note that if the initial voltage magnitude and angle are omitted, they will be defaulted to *V0*=1 per unit and *theta0*=0 radians (these defaults are also true for all objects that are derived from the *Node* class).
+An example node instantiation with the default arguments is shown below; note that if the initial voltage magnitude and angle are omitted, they will be defaulted to *V0*=1 per unit and *theta0*=0 radians (these defaults are also true for all objects that are derived from the *Node* class).

 ```python
 n = Node(V0=None, theta0=None)